thyagodantas/thyagodantas/README.md

 I'm a **Full Stack Software Engineer** focused on building production-ready applications, backend systems and SaaS platforms.

-I work across the stack, from designing APIs and backend services to building modern web interfaces and cloud infrastructure.
+I work across the entire stack, from backend architecture and API design to modern web applications, databases, cloud infrastructure and third-party integrations.

-My main areas of expertise include:

-- ⚙️ **Backend:** Node.js, TypeScript, Java
-- ⚛️ **Frontend:** React, Next.js
-- ☁️ **Cloud:** AWS
-- 🗄️ **Databases:** PostgreSQL, MySQL
+I have experience working with multiple programming languages and ecosystems, including **Node.js, TypeScript, Java, PHP, C#, Go and JavaScript**.

+My work involves building systems that need to be reliable, scalable and maintainable in real-world production environments.

+### Areas I work with

-- 🐳 **Infrastructure:** Docker and Linux
+- ⚙️ Backend development and API design
-- 🔌 **APIs:** REST APIs, integrations and third-party services
+- 🌐 Full Stack web applications
-- 🏗️ **Architecture:** scalable systems, SaaS platforms and distributed services
+- 🏗️ SaaS and multi-tenant architectures
-- 🤖 **AI:** AI-powered automation and conversational systems
+- 🤖 AI-powered applications and automation

-I enjoy solving complex engineering problems, designing reliable systems and turning ideas into production software.
+- 💬 Omnichannel communication platforms
+- ☁️ Cloud infrastructure and deployment
+- 🗄️ Relational databases and data systems
+- 🔌 Third-party API integrations
+- ⚡ Real-time applications and WebSockets
+- 🐳 Containerized applications and Linux environments

 ---